-- Do the premises havels a separate registration for business rates in place for the premises - Is the premises' neighbouring premises owned by the same person or someone else? - Can each of the premises be accessed from the street or a public passageway? - Can the premises only be accessed from any other gambling premises?
+- Is a separate registration for business rates in place for the premises - Is the premises' neighbouring premises owned by the same person or someone else? - Can each of the premises be accessed from the street or a public passageway? - Can the premises only be accessed from any other gambling premises?